 We use MaxIOPS on all servers, we use backup snapshots, and we use the firewall service to configure the firewall for all servers.
 The private network is used for all communication between servers.
 We don’t yet use the UpCloud API but intend to in future.
 We use load balancing via CloudFlare to our UpCloud web servers.
 We also host our staging/QA environment on UpCloud.

 The time we spend monitoring, fixing, and dealing with outages has gone down to almost nil.
 Our previous host had terrible customer service and we were always having networking issues.
 The customer service with UpCloud has been exemplary and has inspired us in how we serve our own customers.

+We increased website speed and reliability considerably.
 Our website is now much faster after migrating to UpCloud than on our previous host as reported by Google page speed insights.
 We believe the reliability and speed of the private network are partly responsible, as well as the faster storage offered by MaxIOPS.

 We have no issues with the reliability, consistency, or security of UpCloud services.
 They have responded rapidly to known exploits and have responded quickly and thoroughly with any customer support issues we have faced.